TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 Then, if we seek out this inquisitor, he will demand that we hand over the artifact.
 Lae'zel initially wants to comply, but if we remind her of the zaith'isk, she will choose to stand by us knowing full well, this may be our final moments.
 Then we may speak with an apparition of Vlaakith, who is not a little bit bothered by us slaughtering her inquisitor.
 Here we learn that the artifact is The Astral Prism, an ancient gith artifact from the times when they have defeated the Illithid Empire.
-Vlaakith claims there is a presence in the prism, an agent of the Grand Design whom we must kill it, in exchange she will cleanse and ascend Lae'zel.
+Vlaakith claims there is a presence in the prism, an agent of the Grand Design whom we must kill, in exchange she will cleanse and ascend Lae'zel.
 We enter the prism and meet the Dream Visitor.
 The entity who has been protecting us from the Absolute all this time.
-Upon talking to the Dream Visitor we will learn that Vlaakith wants it dead:
+Upon talking to the Dream Visitor we will learn why Vlaakith wants it dead:

 > Vlaakith is lying to her people.
 She pretends to know how Gith destroyed the mind flayer empire.
 In truth, she knows nothing.
 If the Illithid Empire were ever to return, she would be incapable of stopping them.
 And if her people found out about her impotence, there would be mutiny, revolution, the end of her rule.
 But that very power - the power to